RexMorgan/Itch/readme.md

 Please note that this is for educational purposes and probably isn't fast enough to be used in any type of a production environment.
 I've noticed that I'm able to publish about 3,000 messages/second and consume 1,200 messages per second, which is way too slow to actually use.

-For test data, you can download data from past days of trading directly from NASDAQ at: ftp://emi.nasdaq.com/ITCH/
+For test data, you can download data from past days of trading directly from Nasdaq at: ftp://emi.nasdaq.com/ITCH/

 This project is setup as a publisher and a consumer.

+## How to Run
+Open the solution and run the consumer.
+You can do this by making sure it's your startup project and hitting F5.
+Once the consumer is up and running, go back to Visual Studio and right click on the Publisher project.
+Goto _Debug_, then _Start New Instance_.
+Let it start up and watch the messages flow.

 ## Publisher
 First and foremost, the code for reading the file was a direct port of the ITCH 4.1 implementation written in python by Ryan Day: https://github.com/rday/ITCH41